Skip to page content

-This page gives you information about Venous Thrombo-Embolism (VTE) and how to reduce your risk of developing it during your hospital stay.
+This page gives you information gives you information about Venous Thrombo-Embolism (VTE) and how to reduce your risk of developing it during your hospital stay.
 VTE is a collective term for Deep Vein Thrombosis (DVT) and Pulmonary Embolus (PE) which are both conditions involving blood clots.
-This is for surgical and general medical patients - there are separate information leaflets for maternity and for stroke patients.

 What is Deep Vein Thrombosis (DVT)?